learn-co-curriculum/react-hooks-components-basics/README.md

 ```

 In both of our examples, React is taking JavaScript code, interpreting that
-special HTML/JavaScript syntax within the `return()` statement, and
+special JSX syntax within the `return()` statement, and spitting out plain old
-spitting out plain old HTML that browsers will know how to represent to the
+HTML that browsers will know how to represent to the user.
-user.

 Once we have our components in hand, it's time to actually use them.